 The KVPT are not the only organizations trying to preserve the Kathmandu Valley.
 Swayambhunath's recent renovation was also privately funded from overseas donations.

-In 2015 the Digital Archaeology Foundation became the first organisation to digitally preserve Nepal's temples in 3D.
-Following the 2015 earthquake it became blatantly obvious that there was an astute lack of engineering, resotration or even cataloguing of Nepal's temples, monuments, artifacts and cutural heritage.
+In 2015 the Digital Archaeology Foundation became the first organization to digitally preserve Nepal's temples in 3D and kick off the current restoration preservation boom.
+Following the 2015 earthquake it became blatantly obvious that there was an astute lack of engineering, restoration or even cataloguing of Nepal's temples, monuments, artifacts and cultural heritage.

-The Digital Aracheology Foundation is digtially preserving Nepal's cultural heritage in the event of another natural disaster, continued mismanagement, help restoration projects and to help provide free educational material on Nepal's great buildings of the past.
+The Digital Archaeology Foundation is digitally preserving Nepal's cultural heritage in the event of another natural disaster, continued mismanagement, help restoration projects and to help provide free educational material on Nepal's great buildings of the past.

 The biggest fear many historians and architects have for the future of the Kathmandu Valley not only comes from an impending earthquake but from a lack of funds or private land buyers.